-RADIOLOGIC TECHNOLOGY PROGRAMI POLICY Communicable Disease Policy for Students Student Name (Print legibly) I unde understand all the following related to the clinical setting and agree to being placed into clinical settings: 1.
-Participation in Clinical Education carries inherent risk of exposure to infectious diseases, which may include, but are not limited to, seasonal flu, COVID-19, Tuberculosis (TB), Methicillin-resistant Staphylococcus aureus (MRSA), and clostridium difficile (Cdiff).
-2. Clinical education is an essential component of my professional education that cannot be replaced with laboratory experiences, virtual simulations, or other remote experiences.
-3. I will follow safe infection control practices in the clinical setting and to adhere to any additional Safety Guidelines, Policies and Procedures instituted by my clinical site and my professional program.
-I understand that failure to follow these guidelines may result in dismissal from the clinical site and the program.

-- 4. Following these procedures and guidelines does not eliminate the risk of contracting these diseases, only reduces the probability of transmission to myself and others. - 5.
+Communicable Disease Policy for Students

+I understand all the following related to the clinical setting and agree to being placed into clinical settings:

+- 1. Participation in Clinical Education carries inherent risk of exposure to infectious diseases, which may include, but are not limited to, seasonal flu, COVID-19, Tuberculosis (TB), Methicillin-resistant Staphylococcus aureus (MRSA), and clostridium difficile (Cdiff). - 2.
+Clinical education is an essential component of my professional education that cannot be replaced with laboratory experiences, virtual simulations, or other remote experiences. - 3.
+I will follow safe infection control practices in the clinical setting and to adhere to any additional Safety Guidelines, Policies and Procedures instituted by my clinical site and my professional program.
+I understand that failure to follow these guidelines may result in dismissal from the clinical site and the program. - 4.
+Following these procedures and guidelines does not eliminate the risk of contracting these diseases, only reduces the probability of transmission to myself and others. - 5.
 Students should disclose exposure to communicable disease immediately upon confirmation of exposure.
-For certain diseases, proof of negative tests will be required before clinical return.
+For certain diseases, proof of negative tests will be required before clinical return. - 6.
+Students are required to be current in their COVID-19 vaccines and boosters.

 The primary role of El Camino College in communicable disease control is educational.
 Guidelines are based on Center for Disease Control protocols.
 Students are educated in the classroom prior to the clinical rotation and should follow all infection control protocols as required by the clinical site.
-Proof of immunizations shall be a requirement as a condition for admission.
+Proof of immunizations or vaccines shall be a requirement as a condition for admission to program.
 The Student Health Center in conjunction with the Los Angeles County Health Department could offer immunization for specific diseases as needed.
 The Los Angeles County Health Department may offer free immunizations.

 Handbook Copy

-Print Name

-Student's Signature Date
+Student's Signature